K'un-lun po: Controversy

-Indian historians usually call this ship as colandia (சொழாந்தியம்), which they attribute to the Early Chola navy.
+Indian historians usually call this ship colandia (சொழாந்தியம்), which they attribute to the Early Chola navy.
 Periplus Marae Erythraensis mentioned two varieties of vessels.
 The first kind, known as the Sangara, includes vessels both large and small.
 The second variety, called kolandiaphonta, was very large in size and these types of vessels were used for voyages to the Ganges and the Chryse, which was the name of various places occurring in ancient Greek geography.
-The Indians believe Chola had voyages from the ancient port Puhar to Pacific Islands.
+The Indians believe Chola had voyages from the ancient port of Puhar to the Pacific Islands.

 It is now generally accepted that kolandiaphonta was a transcription of the Chinese term Kun-lun po, which refers to an Indonesian vessel.
 The Sangara is likely to have been derived from Indonesian twin-hulled vessels similar to Pacific catamarans.